 Living Spaces Using Rainwashed

-This sitting room looks fit for tea with The Dowager Countess of Grantham (Downton Abbey fans, anyone?).
+This sitting room from Fave Thing looks fit for tea with The Dowager Countess of Grantham (Downton Abbey fans, anyone?).
 Rainwashed walls keep this room full of antique furniture feeling fresh, airy, and serene.

-Okay, now here’s a space that is all-out, unabashedly coastal, and I’m here for it.
+Okay, now here’s a space found at Homesmsp that is all-out, unabashedly coastal, and I’m here for it.
 Rainwashed walls look vibrant in this space, and the cobalt vases accentuate that boldness.
 This smartly balances the neutral brown and wood furniture.
 Notice how dramatically the tone changes from one side of the room to the other because of the differences in lighting.

-Rainwash brings quiet tranquility to this cozy reading nook.
+Rainwash brings quiet tranquility to this cozy reading nook by Abby Lawson.
 While it adds dimension against the white ceiling and trim, it still looks pale and soft in this light.

 A winning formula every time: Rainwashed paint on the walls, bright white on the trim, simple black and white wall art.
 This kid’s TV space is so soft and sweet.